-The history of architecture might be summarized as a quest for light.
-Thus, windows are one of the most important architectural elements in the design of any building.
-We take them for granted, look out of them to view our world, open them to let in light and air, and close them to keep out the cold.
-They seem only utilitarian parts of our homes, but are much more.
 Windows strongly communicate the character and beauty of our homes, both interior and exterior.
 Their layout, materials, size, and even type of operation are critical elements of the character and style of our buildings.
 A Greek Revival style home is in part defined by the six-over-six muntin pattern of its windows, just as tall, narrow windows characterize a Gothic Revival home.
-In fact, windows are typically considered to be character-defining features of most buildings, from high-style monuments to vernacular homes.
-Even the details of windows generally resemble and reflect other design details found in the home.
-Those with old, wavy panes show the heritage of hand-made glass.
+Windows are considered character-defining features of historic buildings, from high-style monuments to vernacular homes.
+Details of windows generally resemble and reflect other design details found in the home.
 Because windows are such critical features of buildings, the Historic District Commission generally requires repair and maintenance of windows in historic buildings.